dutertetimes/dutertetimes.github.io/_posts/news/president/2016-10-22-Report after State Visit to Brunei and China.md

 With this, I seek your continued support and cooperation as we strive to introduce fresh initiatives and more endeavors that will create meaningful changes in ourselves, our families, our communities.

 Salamat.

-###### END OF SPEECH
+&#x25cf;

+## Questions and Answers

 We can maybe accomodate a few questions.
 Siguro, mga isandaan okay na.

 EDITH REGALADO/Philippine Star:	Good morning, Mr. President.
 First question is this: While in China, you declared— you had some pronouncements about severing ties with the US, both militarily and economic aspect.
 Now, the question is, when are you going to come out with a written order with respect to the military?
 And then for the economic aspect, it would affect private businesses and, you know, the BPOs and everything.
 So iyong side na iyon, sir.
 And then second question, sir—anuhin ko na lang, sir, ha?

-PRRD: That is the third?
+PRESIDENT RODRIGO ROA DUTERTE: That is the third?

 EDITH/PHIL.
 STAR: No, second question pa, sir.
 Second question is this: Is your attitude towards the US, does it have something to do with the Meiring case?
 Has the US ever asked or apologized to you through those years?

-PRRD: I'll answer your second question.
+DUTERTE: I'll answer your second question.
 It has not really appeased me at all.
 Binastos tayo ng Amerika.
 Meiring was carrying out explosives in and out of Davao City for several years.
 He was hosted sa Evergreen Hotel.
 Hindi siya pumayag na maipasok tiga-linis.
 And for five years, he was in and out of Davao City.

 One day, there was an explosion.
 It burned the hotel not nearly, but sunog, and he was brought to the hospital.
 He lost both of his legs.
 But unfortunately, the following morning, early on, may nag-landing dito sa airport na 'to, a citation of the US Embassy at bumaba isang pulis na gago na taga-Pilipinas, Colonel—I forgot the name—and some Americans who flaunted their badges as a—FBI raw sila, got Meiring out of the hotel.
 Brought him out, eh kasi sabi nila, dalhin nila sa Makati Medical Center for better medical treatment, facilities, whatever.
 But what they really did was to fly out Meiring— Michael to Singapore and shanghaied him to the United States.